Prismatic $F$-crystals and $E$-crystalline Galois representations: Prismatic F -crystals and E -crystalline Galois representations

-As the first summand on the right is clearly trivial as a $C$-representation, it remains to observe that the $\O_E$-action on $\mathrm{Lie}(G)$ is strict precisely when the second summand vanishes. \end{proof} Combining Theorem \eqref{main thm body}, Proposition \eqref{breuil kisin eqvaluate equivalence}, Theorem \eqref{liu}, and Lemma \eqref{pi divisible and analytic}, we recover the following classification of $\pi$-divisible $\O_E$-modules over $\O_K$ (without assuming $p>2$). \begin{thm}[{cf. \cite[Theorem 1.1]{chengpdivisible}}] There is a natural equivalence between the category of $\pi$-divisible $\O_E$-modules over $\O_K$ and the category of minuscule Breuil--Kisin modules over $\fkS_E$. \end{thm}
+as desired. \end{proof} Combining Theorem \ref{main thm body}, Proposition \ref{breuil kisin eqvaluate equivalence}, Theorem \ref{liu}, and Lemma \ref{pi divisible and analytic}, we obtain the following classification of $\pi$-divisible $\O_E$-modules over $\O_K$ (including the case $p=2$). \begin{thm}[{cf. \cite[Theorem 1.1]{chengpdivisible}, \cite[Theorem 1.0.3]{CaisLiu}}] There is a natural equivalence between the category of $\pi$-divisible $\O_E$-modules over $\O_K$ and the category of minuscule Breuil--Kisin modules over $\fkS_E$. \end{thm} \begin{remark} In \cite{CaisLiu}, the authors have obtained (by a different approach) a similar equivalence even for a large class of Frobenius lifts.
+In their result, the relevant category of $p$-divisible groups over $\O_K$ is formed by those which come equipped with an action of $\O_E$ \textit{for which} the rational Tate module is an $E$-crystalline representation.
+However, as far as we understand, the fact that this is in fact identified with the category of $\pi$-divisible $\O_E$-modules over $\O_K$ (Lemma \ref{pi divisible and analytic}) was not observed by them. \end{remark}